Family Days at the Gallery: June School Holiday Edition

 If you’re planning to spend a few hours at the Gallery, there are plenty of family-friendly dining options to keep everyone fueled.
 Bakery Brera serves up buttery croissants, tartlets, mille-feuille, fresh sourdough sandwiches and more — perfect for a mid-morning treat or a quick bite between activities.
 For something heartier, Kopi 1930 brings Singapore’s beloved kopi culture to life with laksa, mee siam, kaya butter toast and their signature UFO buns.
 If you prefer a modern brunch, Twenty Eight Café offers a cosy spot for fluffy pancakes, shakshouka and hearty sandwiches that both kids and adults will enjoy.

-Sign up as a Gallery Insider to enjoy exclusive dining discounts, priority updates on workshops and programmes, and special parking rates — a great option if you plan to return throughout the March school holiday season and beyond.
+Sign up as a Gallery Insider to enjoy exclusive dining discounts, priority updates on workshops and programmes, and special parking rates — a great option if you plan to return throughout the June school holidays and beyond.

 Ready to celebrate art and imagination together?
 Bring the whole family down for a day of creativity, play and wonder at National Gallery Singapore!